-FAU_SAS.1 Audit Storage
+FAU_SAS.1 Audit Storage Hierarchical to No other components.

-Hierarchical to: No dependencies

 Dependencies: No dependencies.

-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the

-Initialization Data and/or Pre-personalization Data and/or supplements of the Security IC

-Embedded Software in the not changeable configuration page area and non-volatile memory.
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialization Data and/or Pre-personalization Data and/or supplements of the Security IC Embedded Software in the not changeable configuration page area and non-volatile memory.